 NB Unit scientists specialize in research on sociality, affective processes, cognition, neurobiology, and behavior, utilizing a true lifespan approach by studying animals from the prenatal through aged phases of life.
 Research in the Unit is translational in nature with the development of many new primate models of human disorders, and with an important focus on the influence of social life on physical and mental health.

-RSRM Unit scientists conduct studies on gamete biology and reproductive toxicology, study fetal models of congenital and acquired diseases, and have unique strengths in gene- and cell-based therapy/regenerative medicine with a particular focus on the fetus and infant.
-The Unit has a long-standing commitment to the development and application of novel in vivo imaging technologies and tools including ultrasound, optical imaging, and positron emission tomography/computed tomography (PET/CT).
-Collaborative studies in the Unit have focused on healthy aging, the menopausal transition, and the impact of environmental agents on reproduction.
+RSRM Unit scientists conduct studies on gamete biology and reproductive toxicology, fetal models of congenital and acquired diseases, and have unique strengths in gene- and cell-based therapy, genome editing, and regenerative medicine across the lifespan.
+The Unit has a long-standing commitment to the development and application of novel in vivo imaging technologies and tools including ultrasound, optical imaging, and positron emission tomography (PET), computed tomography (CT), and total-body PET imaging.
+Collaborative studies in the Unit have focused on healthy aging, the menopausal transition, the role of the immune system and inflammation in health and disease, and the impact of environmental factors on reproduction.